yellowdog/python-examples/README.md

 ## Image Families

-The Image Family example and schema can be found at: https://docs.yellowdog.co/api/?spec=Images%20API#tag/images/post/images/families.
+The Image Family models can be found in the Image API: https://docs.yellowdog.ai/api?spec=Images%20API.

 An example specification, illustrating a containment hierarchy of Image Family -> Image Group -> Image, is shown below: